-As expected of assets that have been in service for a long time, the condition of the 500 kV GIS has deteriorated to a level where there is a material risk of asset failure, which could have an impact on electricity supply reliability, generation cost, safety, environment, collateral damage and emergency replacement cost.
-Therefore, the 'identified need' this RIT-T intends to address is to maintain reliable transmission network services at SYTS and mitigate risks from asset failures.
+The condition of some 500 kV and 220 kV circuit breakers and instrument transformers at MLTS has deteriorated over time to a level where there is a material risk of asset failure, which could have an impact on electricity supply reliability, generation cost, safety, environment, collateral damage and emergency replacement cost.
+The 'identified need' this RIT-T intends to address is to maintain reliable transmission network services at MLTS and mitigate risks from asset failures.

-The present value of the baseline risk cost to maintain the existing assets in service is more than \$184 million, and the biggest components of the baseline risk are the market impact (generation and electricity consumers) and reactive asset replacement cost of an asset failure at SYTS.
+The present value of the baseline risk cost to maintain the existing assets in service is more than \$132 million.
+The biggest components of the baseline risk are the wholesale market impact and reactive asset replacement cost of an asset failure.

 AusNet Services is therefore proposing investment in asset replacement options that will allow continued delivery of safe and reliable transmission network services.